- FAN ZONE

 But, as we all know, a racing car is nothing without a driver - although Formula E's support partner Roborace is working on that one.
 In the meantime, we needed a pilot and who better to call on than TECHEETAH driver Jean-Eric Vergne?
 "There are only around 7,000 cheetahs still living in the wild and we have a strong desire to raise awareness for the main threats they face, such as illegal trade of cubs for pets, loss of prey due to habitat loss and fragmentation aggravated by climate change.
 I’m really proud to have participated in this film and stay tuned for some exciting news to come following the documentary,” said Vergne.

 Just picture it - Jean-Eric Vergne, a Formula E car and...a cheetah on a desolate landing strip in southern Africa.
 Not your everyday scenario and, luckily, we won't make you imagine it for long because here's the video - click below to find out who wins...

 This film was overseen by conservations experts and animal welfare organisations and is released in partnership with Animal Issues Matter, Cheetah Outreach and Endangered Wildlife Trust.

-Click here to head over to our dedicated page.
-See behind-the-scenes and learn more about Formula E's commitment to animal welfare during the filming.
+Click here to see behind-the-scenes and learn more about Formula E's commitment to animal welfare during the filming.